nii-yamagishilab/Extended_VQVAE/README.md

 We reconstructed the speech using both original VQVAE()  and F0 encoder().

-#Acknowledgement
+# Acknowledgement

-The code is based on https://github.com/mkotha/WaveRNN
+The code is based on mkotha/WaveRNN[link](https://github.com/mkotha/WaveRNN)